 Clear Image Gallery - if this option is checked, images for Imported products will be deleted (only the Image's paths).

 Delete Images from FTP - if this option is checked, images for the Imported products will actually be erased, after the FTP process is completed.

 Import images - Enable this option, in order to upload images to

 you server, via ftp.
 Be sure that you have previously specified correct FTP

 details on the Tools -> Preferences -> FTP tab.
 The following caveats should be noted:

 - If this option is selected, but the image(s) indicated is not accessible, the picture(s) will not be uploaded.
 The file reference designated, and the image record path specified, will be displayed in the image's place, within the database record, e.g. 'test.jpg'

 Generate new file name and upload as new image if image with current name already exists - if an image in the .csv file has the same name as an already existing image, it will not replace the existing image, but the image to be copied will be saved under a modified name.

 Local directory with images - specifies the folder on the local PC which contains the images to be uploaded.
 Note that the images' names should be specified in the .csv file, being sure that when the columns containing the images' names are assigned, that the correct column structure is maintained, relative to the target database (see step 7).

 Resize rule - allows you to resize the Images during the Import process.

 During import, take into account the current category, in which the imported product is located.
 As an example, the product 'Funnel neck', in the file to import, is specified only in one category - 'Women', but in the target Store database it has previously been assigned to multiple categories.

-The remaining option, within this step of the import process, 'Use ID as category path', allows the assigning of products to a category(ies), specified by the identifier, without indication of the category path.
+The remaining option, in this step of the import process, 'Use ID as category path', allows the assigning of products to a category(ies), specified by the identifier, without providing an indication of the category path.

 2. Select Store View.